sdming/wk/README.md

 Css & js bundling
 ---
-Maybe, maybe not.
 Do we really need it ?
 ./demo/basic/model/file.go is a very sample of how to bundle files.

 Cache, gzip
 ---
 nginx, haproxy, Varnish can provide awesome service

-change log
----
-* kick off
-* fork gomvc, refactoring
-* configration framework
-* rest server
-* session

 Contributing
 ---